-For the fiscal year ended February 26, 2005, our primary business activities included architectural glass products and services (approximately 82% of net sales), large-scale optical technologies (approximately 13% of net sales) and automotive replacement glass and services (approximately 5% of net sales).
+For the fiscal year ended February 25, 2006, our primary business activities included architectural glass products and services (approximately 83% of net sales), large-scale optical technologies (approximately 13% of net sales) and automotive replacement glass and services (approximately 4.5% of net sales).
 We are not aware of any competitors, public or private, that are similar to us in size and scope of business activities.
 Most of our direct competitors are either privately owned or divisions of larger, publicly owned companies.
-The peer group represented in the line graph above consists of all public companies with market capitalization of \$500 million or less as of February 26, 2005 that are known by us to be engaged in some aspect of glass and/or aluminum products or services for construction and/or automotive end markets.
+The current peer group represented in the line graph above consists of all public companies with market capitalization of \$500 million or less as of February 25, 2006 that are known by us to be engaged in some aspect of glass and/or aluminum products or services for construction and/or automotive end markets.
 The companies included in this peer group are International Aluminum Corporation and Southwall Technologies.
 Prior to fiscal 2005, Butler Manufacturing Corporation, Donnelly Corporation and SunSource, Inc. (previously Sun Distributors) had been included in this peer group; however, they have been removed due to the fact that they were acquired by other companies during our fiscal years ended February 26, 2005, March 1, 2003 and March 2, 2002, respectively, and are no longer U.S. public reporting companies.
+Because our current peer group has included only two companies since fiscal 2005, we intend to replace our current peer group with the Russell 2000 Index as we believe the Russell 2000 Index will provide a more meaningful comparison of stock performance than our current peer group.
+We have included the Russell 2000 Index in the graph above.